 "It's funny about me, Sophia said.
 I think nice weather gets to be boring.

-In Tove Jansson’s studio, high up in the tower of a tall apartment building rising above the roofs of Helsinki, one finally understands: the sea and especially its ravaging storms were not only her surrounding environment and random natural phenomenons.
+In Tove Jansson’s studio, high up in the tower of a tall apartment building rising above the roofs of Helsinki, one finally understands: the sea and its ravaging storms were not random natural phenomenons to her, or not even just her surrounding environment.

-For Jansson, the sea and its ravaging storms were an absolutely central source of inspiration; she even surrounded herself with items reminding her of the sea when she was away from its familiar scenery – such as stones and sea shells.
+For Tove Jansson, the sea and dramatic storms were an absolutely central source of inspiration; she even surrounded herself with items reminding her of the sea, when she was away from its familiar scenery – such as stones and sea shells.

 “I suppose I prefer it when a storm is raging.”

 The storms didn’t only play a part in Tove’s life during the summer and autumn months in the Pellinge archipelago: she documented them in many different ways as part of the literature, illustrations and art which, to this day, still bring joy to millions of people worldwide.
 In some books, like the first Moomin story The Moomins and the Great Flood (1945), the whole world seems stormy, and in some, like the book Moominpappa at Sea (1965), it lays the foundation of adventure.